 Unfortunately, except for eggplant and fish, I always have to go to Asian stores or order online to get these exotic ingredients.
-And I always have to pay a lot more for them compared to how much we used to pay back home.

 So, when our local grocery store put pumpkin on sale for $0.60 per lb, I thought of using pumpkin instead and made this delicious pumpkin soup with coconut milk and ginger to satisfy my cravings.

-I never made pumpkin soup with coconut milk before, but my family used to cook pumpkin and other vegetables with coconut milk and ginger, so I knew that this pumpkin-coconut-ginger combination was going to taste good!
+I’ve never made pumpkin soup with coconut milk before, but my family used to cook pumpkin and other vegetables with coconut milk and ginger, so I knew that this pumpkin-coconut-ginger combination was going to taste good!

 I loved it, and so did my two-year-old!
 It’s creamy and rich with a bit of spice, which makes it the ultimate warmer for when the weather starts cooling down.
 This pumpkin soup with coconut milk is not only hearty and nutritious, it’s also really cheap and easy to make!

 I also added two leaves of culantro from my garden to add touch of herb flavor to my soup.
 If you can’t find this herb at your local grocery store, you can use cilantro (coriander) instead.
 Both has similar taste, only that culantro has a more robust flavor.